Brajendra/notification-box/README.md

 where the header name is `Authorization` and the header value is `key=AAAAucpu21Y:APA91bEYxJ6XGquZzAxqJnyUYeSwi7ocOWO4iJwi676vXnRXrDn-TazsJmESzQHHv5Dx2OO3HFOk5moxzpvEPCMCv3UA5ZopDnVFBK6lOeE1qWQugDVabmN229DAXd3G7tdul7mmlYpF`

-the value of this header contains the `Access Key` of this project which is registered with the `Google Cloud Platform`
+the value of this header contains the `API Access Key` of this project which is registered with the `Google Cloud Platform`

 6) click on `Send` button